LDWood10/Quotes-Picture-API/README.md

 <h2>Lessons Learned:</h2>

 As I noted above, this was one of the first API projects I completed.
 I wanted to challenge myself and use two different APIs instead of just one.
-This was a great learning experience for me as there was quite a bit of troublshooting and googling involved.
+This was a great learning experience for me as there was quite a bit of troubleshooting and googling involved.